hainingpan/HartreeFock_GPT/Prompt_template.md

 You will be instructed to construct the interaction part of the Hamiltonian {second_int_symbol} in the momentum space.
 The interaction Hamiltonian is a product of four parts.
 The first part is the product of four operators with two creation and two annihilation operators following the normal order, namely, creation operators are before annihilation operators.
 You should follow the order of $1,2,2,1$ for the {index}, and $1,2,3,4$ for the {momentum}.
-The second part is the constraint of total momentum conservation, namely the total momentum of all creation operators should be the same as that of all annihilation operators.
-For each operator, the momentum is {$k_i$|$k_i$ and $b_i$}.
+The second part is the constraint of total momentum conservation, namely the total momentum of all creation operators should be the same as that of all annihilation operators. {For each operator, the total momentum is the sum of moire reciprocal lattice $b_i$ and momentum with in the first BZ $k_i$|None}
 The third part is the interaction form.
 You should use {interaction} with $V(q)={int_form}$, where $q$ is the transferred total momentum between a creation operator and an annilation operator with the same {index}, namely $q=k_1-k_4$.
 The fourth part is the normalization factor, you should use {normalization_factor} here.
 Finally, the summation should be running over all {index}, and {momentum}